dvob/k8s-s2s-auth/README.md

 # Kubernetes Service Accounts
 Service accounts are well known in Kubernetes to access the Kubernets API from within the cluster.
 This is often used for infrastructure components like operators and controllers.
 But we can also use service accounts to implement authentication in our own applications.

-The following expermiments show how service accounts work and how we can use them to implement authentication.
+This README tries to give an overview on how service accounts work and and shows a couple of variants how you can use them for authentication.
+Further this repository contains an example Go service which shows how to implement the authentication in an application.

+# Tutorial
 ## Scenario
-We have two services:
+In our tutorial we look at a simple scenario with to services:
 * Service 1 (Client)
 * Service 2 (Server)

 Service1 wants to call Service2.
-Service2 only responds to authenticated requests.
+Service2 shall only respond to authenticated requests.

 ## Setup Cluster
-Setup a test cluster with minikube or another tool of your choice.
+Setup a test cluster with kind, minikube or another tool of your choice.
+At a later point we want to explore the TokenRequestProjection feature, thats why we have set the following options on the API server:
+* `--service-account-issuer=yourIssuer`
+* `--service-account-signing-key-file=pathToServiceAccountKey`

+For this tutorial I used Kubernetes 1.20.2 and an earlier version also ran on 1.19.4 but for this you have to set additional options (see in Git history).

+### minikube
 ```
-minikube start --kubernetes-version v1.19.2 \
+minikube start --kubernetes-version v1.20.2 \
-	--feature-gates=ServiceAccountIssuerDiscovery=true  \
 	--extra-config=apiserver.service-account-issuer=https://kubernetes.default.svc \
 	--extra-config apiserver.service-account-signing-key-file=/var/lib/minikube/certs/sa.key
 ```

-At a later point we want to explore some new features of Kubernetes, thats why we have set the following options on the API server:
-* `--feature-gates=ServiceAccountIssuerDiscovery=true`
-* `--service-account-issuer=yourIssuer`
-* `--service-account-signing-key-file=pathToServiceAccountKey`

 ## Service 1 (Client)
-Create a namespace for Service 1:
+First we want to deploy Service 1 and see how Service 1 can get a service account token which it later needs to authenticate itself to Service 2:
 ```
 kubectl create ns mytest